jigpu/linuxwacom-wiki-archive/wiki/Kernel_Input_Event_Overview.md

 out of proximity.
 The ABS\_PRESSURE event is used to determine when the tool is touching the tablet.
 The most common other events they will send are ABS\_X and ABS\_Y to indicate the location of pen on tablet and BTN\_STYLUS when a button is pressed located on the stylus itself.
-All these events only make sense when BTN\_TOUCH is a non-zero value.
+These supporting events only make sense to have non-zero values when BTN\_TOUCH is a non-zero value.

 Most user applications detect difference between a tablet /dev/input/event0 and other types of inputs by looking for support for either BTN\_STYLUS or BTN\_TOOL\_PEN events.

 Of those two, BTN\_TOOL\_PEN exists purely to inform userland this tablet supports pen tools.
-Its value generally tracks value of BTN\_TOUCH.
+The value returned with this event generally tracks the value of BTN\_TOUCH.

 There are also various buttons such as BTN\_LEFT/BTN\_RIGHT/BTN\_1/etc that tablets can report regardless of the state of BTN\_TOUCH.
 These represent buttons that exist on tablet itself and user expects these to work regardless of a tool being used.

+The following shows events returned from a hypothetical tablet and indentation represents implied hierarchy.
+A well behaved tablet should return zeros for items under hierarchy when going out of proximity but this can not be relied upon.

+-   BTN\_TOUCH
+    -   ABS\_X
+    -   ABS\_Y
+    -   ABS\_PRESSURE
+-   BTN\_LEFT
+-   BTN\_RIGHT

 Wacom Tablet Input Event Overview
 ---------------------------------